-This site is located in the Piedmont region of Chatham County.
+This site is located in the acid crystalline Piedmont region of Chatham County.
 The upland soils on this tract are similar to the Wedowee and Helena soil series.
-The Wedowee soil series has a sandy loam surface material over a clay subsoil.
-These soils are at least 24 inches deep to prohibitive soil characteristics and are generally useable for subsurface septic systems.
-The Helena soils have an expansive clay subsoil and soil wetness before 24 inches and are generally unsuitable for conventional subsurface septic systems.
+The Wedowee soil series has a sandy loam surface material over a sandy clay loam subsoil.
+These soils are at least 24 inches deep to prohibitive soil characteristics and are generally useable for subsurface and surface septic systems.
+The Helena soils have a shallow depth to wetness conditions and are generally unsuitable for conventional subsurface septic systems, however they may be suitable for surface septic systems.
+Refer to the attached soil/site evaluation form for additional information.

-The accompanying GPS/AutoCAD map indicates the areas with potential use for subsurface wastewater disposal.
-The "CONV." units indicate areas of soils which are at least 24 to 36 inches deep to prohibitive soil characteristics and these areas have potential for a conventional septic system, a modified conventional (shallow placed lines with no fill required over the disposal area) or a low pressure pipe system (LPP) and/or ultra-shallow conventional (shallow placed lines with fill required over the disposal field) system.
-Unit "UN" on the attached map indicates areas of soils that are less than 24 inches to prohibitive soil characteristics and are generally unsuitable for the type of systems mentioned above.
-However, they may be suitable for more expensive alternative septic systems, i.e. pretreatment drip or spray irrigation, etc. Such systems are expensive and, if requested, S&EC can provide additional information concerning these types of systems.
-This site contained cut-over woods with thick vegetation; therefore a hydro-ax machine was used to help gain access to these areas.
-Walking lanes were cut in order for us to flag and GPS the soils areas, but some small areas may still contain gullies, ruts, rough topo, areas, etc. that may have been overlooked due to the thick vegetation.
+The accompanying sketch map indicates the estimated areas with potential use for subsurface and surface wastewater disposal.
+The hatched units indicate areas of soils which are at least 24 inches deep to prohibitive soil characteristics and these areas have potential for a conventional septic system, a modified conventional (shallow placed lines with no fill required over the disposal area) or a low pressure pipe system (LPP) and/or ultra-shallow conventional (shallow placed lines with fill required over the disposal field) system.
+The cross hatched units indicate areas of soils which are at from 12-18 inches deep to prohibitive soil characteristics and these areas have potential for a subsurface drip, surface drip, and spray septic system.
+Unit "NE" on the attached map indicates areas that were not evaluated either due to thick vegetation or the presence of a house.
+Unit "UN"